 Composite resins, which have a more acceptable appearance, have long been used in anterior teeth, where aesthetics are primary and the forces of chewing are minimal.
 Many patients request them in posterior teeth as well, and they are now commonly used there.
 Early-generation composite resins under high occlusal stress generally lasted less than half as long as amalgam and tended to develop recurrent decay because the composite resin shrinks when it hardens and expands and contracts with heat and cold more than the tooth or other filling materials.
-The current generation of composites also closely simulates enamel hardness but does not appear to have the same incidence of recurrent caries as earlier materials, and may also last longer.
+The current generation of composites more closely simulates enamel hardness, does not appear to have the same incidence of recurrent caries as earlier materials, and may also last longer.
 Use of bonded composite resin restorations allows for more conservation of tooth structure compared to amalgam preparations.

 Glass ionomer, a tooth-colored filling, releases fluoride when in place, a benefit for patients especially prone to tooth decay.
 It is also used to restore areas damaged by overzealous brushing.
 Glass ionomer is not as aesthetic as composite and it should not be used on chewing surfaces because it has a high wear rate.
 Resin-modified glass ionomer materials are also available and provide some improved aesthetics compared to conventional glass ionomers.

 If decay leaves too little dentin to retain a full or partial coverage restoration, a dentist replaces the missing dentin with cement, amalgam, composite, or other materials.
 Sometimes a post must be inserted into one or more roots to support a gold, silver, or composite core, which replaces the coronal dentin.
 This procedure necessitates a root canal filling, in which an opening is made in the tooth and the pulp is removed.
 The root canal system is thoroughly debrided, shaped, and then filled with gutta-percha.
 The outer tooth surfaces (what would have been the enamel) are then reduced so that an artificial crown, usually made of metal, porcelain, or ceramic can be placed.
 Crowns for anterior teeth are made of, or covered with, porcelain or ceramic.